2024 Wisconsin State Assembly election: District 6

-Incumbent Republican Peter Schmidt was running for re-election.
+Incumbent Republican Peter Schmidt ran for re-election.
 Previously Schmidt had been subject to controversy due to being censured by the Shawano County GOP and being criminally convicted for abuse of a migrant worker on his farm, and was seen as vulnerable to a primary challenge.
 Elijah Behnke had been previously drawn into the 4th Assembly district due to redistricting but decided to run in the 6th against Schmidt.
 Behnke defeated Schmidt by a 17 point margin in the primary and defeated Democrat Shirley Hinze in the general election.